bitcraft/retrogamelib/README.txt

 License
 ~-~-~-~-~-~-~-~-~-~-~-~

- This library was released under the GNU Lesser General Public License.
+ This library is released under the GNU Lesser General Public License.

- NES and GameBoy are copyright by Nintendo - http://nintendo.com/.

- NESGameLib - A library for creating NES and GameBoy style games Copyright (C) 2009 pymike and saluk
+ RetroGameLib - A library for creating NES and GameBoy style games Copyright (C) 2009 pymike and saluk

  This library is free software; you can redistribute it and/or